-1. Named Class Plaintiffs.
-The duration of a deposition of a Named Class Plaintiff shall be up to seven (7) hours of examination on the record, exclusive of any responsive subsequent examination time conducted by counsel for the witness or counsel for other parties, and any further examination conducted by the noticing party responsive to such examinations, unless otherwise agreed by the Parties or directed by the Special Master or ordered by the Court.

-- 2. Defendants' current or former employees.
-Unless otherwise agreed by the Parties or directed by the Special Master or ordered by the Court, Plaintiffs shall be presumptively entitled to seven (7) hours of examination time on the record, exclusive of any responsive subsequent examination time conducted by counsel for the witness or counsel for other parties, and any further examination conducted by the noticing party responsive to such examinations, for all depositions of a current or former employee of Defendants noticed or cross-noticed by Plaintiffs. - 3.
-If there are multiple noticing parties, the Parties agree to confer regarding scheduling as set forth elsewhere in this Order. - 4.
-Designees pursuant to Fed.
+1. The Parties' current or former employees.
+Unless otherwise agreed by the Parties or directed by the Special Master or ordered by the Court, the Parties shall be presumptively entitled to seven (7) hours of examination time on the record, exclusive of any responsive subsequent examination time conducted by counsel for the witness or counsel for other parties, and any further examination conducted by the noticing party responsive to such examinations, for all depositions of a current or former employee of SoClean or of Defendants noticed or cross-noticed by the opposing party.

+2. If there are multiple noticing parties, the Parties agree to confer regarding scheduling as set forth elsewhere in this Order.

+3. Designees pursuant to Fed.
 R. Civ.
 P. 30(b)(6).
-The parties shall meet and confer on the appropriate length considering the topics noticed and the witnesses designated. - 5.
-Nonparty or third-party witnesses.
+The parties shall meet and confer on the appropriate length considering the topics noticed and the witnesses designated.

+4. Nonparty or third-party witnesses.
 The duration of a deposition of a nonparty or third-party witness shall be seven (7) hours of examination on the record, unless otherwise agreed by the Parties or directed by the Special Master or ordered by the Court.
-If there are multiple noticing parties, the Parties agree to confer regarding the duration and sequence of examination as set forth elsewhere in this Order. - B. Conferral Regarding Duration.
+If there are multiple noticing parties, the Parties agree to confer regarding the duration and sequence of examination as set forth elsewhere in this Order.

+B. Conferral Regarding Duration.
 To the extent that any Party anticipates that its examination will extend beyond a single day, counsel for the relevant Parties and counsel for the witness shall meet and confer in an effort to reach agreement on the length of the deposition.
 Failing agreement, the relevant Party may seek relief from the Special Master or the Court.
-All of these time limits are subject to modification in the case of translated depositions, as provided below. - C. Multi-Action Depositions.
-If any Party cross-notices a deposition noticed in the SoClean MDL Action, or if any witness is noticed for deposition in both MDL Actions, the Parties shall confer and attempt to reasonably coordinate the scheduling and taking of such witness across both MDLs to the extent practicable and with due regard to the discovery status, discovery needs, and scheduling priorities in each MDL.
-The Party noticing or cross noticing the deposition in the

-Philips MDL Action shall be presumptively entitled to seven (7) hours of examination time, together with such further examination consistent with the provisions of Section III.A.
+All of these time limits are subject to modification in the case of translated depositions, as provided below.

+C. Multi-Action Depositions.
+If any Party cross-notices a deposition noticed in the SoClean MDL Consumer Action or the Philips MDL Action, or if any witness is noticed for deposition in both MDL Actions, the Parties shall confer and attempt to reasonably coordinate the scheduling and taking of such witness across both MDLs to the extent practicable and with due regard to the discovery status, discovery needs, and scheduling priorities in each MDL.
+The Party noticing or cross noticing the deposition in the SoClean-Philips Action shall be presumptively entitled to seven (7) hours of examination time, together with such further examination consistent with the provisions of Section III.A.
 To the extent that any Party has an objection to proceeding on a cross noticed basis, they shall promptly raise the issue.
 To that end, all relevant parties will promptly meet and confer regarding the cross-notice, time allocation and scheduling.
 Any unresolved disputes regarding time and scheduling will be presented to and resolved by the Special Master or by Order of the Court.

-- D. Where reasonably practicable, depositions shall continue on consecutive days until completed, or until each noticing Party has exhausted its time under the Federal Rules of Civil Procedure, unless otherwise agreed by the Parties. - E. Fact Witnesses Designated as Corporate Representatives.
+D. Where reasonably practicable, depositions shall continue on consecutive days until completed, or until each noticing Party has exhausted its time under the Federal Rules of Civil Procedure, unless otherwise agreed by the Parties.

+E. Fact Witnesses Designated as Corporate Representatives.
 The Parties may agree to consecutive depositions of an individual who is both a fact witness and a Rule 30(b)(6) designee.
 One deposition will be taken in his or her individual capacity (as a fact witness) and a separate deposition will be taken in his or her capacity as a designee.